Post-dynamical inspiral phase of common envelope evolution. The role of magnetic fields: Results

 In Fig.~\ref{fig:sigma}, we show a snapshot of the relative surface density perturbation $(\Sigma - \overline{\Sigma})/\overline{\Sigma}$ at $t= 140 P_\text{orb}$ for simulation run B. The surface density is defined as

 We find strong and structured nonaxisymmetric overdensities taking the form of spiral density waves with a large pitch angle.
 The presence of a single well-defined spiral arm reaching the binary in Fig.~\ref{fig:sigma} suggests that $m=1$ modes also play a major role in the shaping of overdensities.
 In Fig.~\ref{fig:sigmavort1}, we investigate the origin of such overdensities by first showing the nonaxisymmetric density perturbation on the orbital plane as well as the vortensity perturbation early in our simulation at $t= 25 P_\text{orb}$.
 In the inner part of the envelope, we find small scale turbulence to be fully developed, which is likely a consequence of stratified shear instability emerging from the interaction between spiral density waves generated by the binary's torque and the background velocity shear.
 We further note the presence of four large anticyclonic vortices located at $r \simeq 1$.
+These vortices likely emerge from Rossby wave instability, triggered by the vortensity production at this radius due to the nonlinear damping of spiral density waves \cite{Coleman2022}.
 The propagation of spiral density wavefronts through such vortices induces their deformation, as is evident in panel b.
 This deformation of the wavefront entails the emergence of crests where the deformed density waves converge.
 Notably, two out of the four vortices exhibit sufficient strength to cause the associated wavefront crests to give rise to the formation of persistent, slowly orbiting overdensities taking the form of $m=2$ spiral density waves with large pitch angle.
 The existence of such overdensities prevent the spiral density waves generated by the binary's torque from propagating freely outward, resulting in material accumulation and the formation of a nonaxisymmetric lump \citep[see][for more details]{Gagnier2023}.